-- Lake Preservation projects are done to prevent downstream damages due to failure during a flood, to reduce flooding to roads and buildings, and improve water quality.
+- Lake preservation projects are done to prevent downstream damages due to failure during a flood, reduce flooding to roads and buildings, and improve water quality.
 These projects involve either public or private lakes.

-- Storm Drainage System projects are done to prevent downstream damages due to failure during a flood, to reduce flooding to roads and buildings, and improve water quality.
-These projects are normally associated with City streets.
+- Storm drainage system projects are done to prevent downstream damages due to failure during a flood, reduce flooding to roads and buildings, and improve water quality.
+These projects are normally associated with City of Raleigh streets.

-- Stream Enhancement and Green projects are done to reduce water quality impacts by reducing sediment and other pollutants in stormwater.
-These projects are normally associated with City property such as parks or fire stations.
+- Stream enhancement and "green" projects are done to reduce the impact sediment and other pollutants have on water quality in the area.
+These projects are normally associated with City of Raleigh property, such as parks or fire stations.

-The purpose of these projects is to reduce flooding on City streets and in homes and businesses; improve water quality and complete watershed studies to identify existing and potential future problems in the drainage system.
+The purpose of these projects is to reduce flooding on City of Raleigh streets and in homes and businesses; improve water quality; and complete watershed studies to identify existing and potential issues in the drainage system.

-These projects will help us reduce the costs of future floods by reducing damages because of these floods.
-Costly future projects, to repair streets, rebuild homes and businesses, repair washed out streams can be reduced or prevented.
-Projects to reduce street flooding also helps us to more easily navigate our neighborhood streets and allows for more and quicker evacuation routes during major disasters.
+These projects will help minimize the cost of future flooding instances by reducing damages associated with heavy rainfall and ongoing flooding.
+Projects, like street repairs, rebuilding homes and businesses, and repairing washed out streams can be reduced or prevented.
+Stormwater projects that reduce street flooding also allow City staff to more easily navigate neighborhood streets and carryout safe and efficient evacuation routes during major disasters.

-In addition to our obligation to protect our environment by improving water quality in our streams and rivers, the federal Clean Water Act regulations require us to improve water quality.
-Projects to improve water quality today will be less costly to implement because of less dense development and lower construction costs versus future costs.
+In addition to the obligation to protect the environment by improving water quality in streams and rivers, the federal Clean Water Act regulations require the Stormwater Management Division to improve water quality.
+Projects to improve water quality today opposed to future projects will not be as costly to implement because of less dense development and lower construction.

 Process and Goals

-A project is selected based on the issues listed and generally in the following order:
+A project is selected based on the following (in this order):

 - City street or private property

-- Is the project mandated by a regulatory agency such as under the State Dam Safety or the Clean Water Act?
+- Project mandate from a regulatory agency (i.e.: State Dam Safety or the Clean Water Act)